qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 **Q**: The uppercase buttons are nice, but sometimes the text overflows the button

 **A**: This is because the buttons were designed primarily to be regular cased, therefore changing the case might extend the length of the text and therefore overflows outside of the button.
 This is quite uncommon though so if it bothers you that much, simply disable the feature.

+**Q**: What is that analytics option?
+What data are collected?

+**A**: This is an option to allow sending data to Material Theme servers about users' configuration, usage and trends.
+These analytics will allow us to see which features are most used or least used, in order to prioritize development of features, or maybe notify users about specific features, to provide a better satisfaction.
+These data are completely anonymous, and are not shared/sold to any third parties.
+If you want to stop sending data, simply turn off the option in the material_theme.xml.